cleobuline/micro-forth-assembly/README.md

 # micro-forth-assemby
-a minimal fort with assembly word ubuntu x 86
+a minimal forth with assembled word in dll

+ubuntu x 86-64

 compile with